jqnfxa/Dungeon/lib/googletest/docs/gmock_for_dummies.md

 ```

 **Tip 1:** If you run the test from an Emacs buffer, you can hit `<Enter>` on
-the line number to jump right to the failed expectation.
+the line number to jump RIGHT to the failed expectation.

 **Tip 2:** If your mock objects are never deleted, the final verification won't
 happen.
 Therefore it's a good idea to turn on the heap checker in your tests